linebender/druid/druid/examples/readme.md

 ```
 cargo run --example panels
 ```
-Very similair to [layout](##Layout) but it splits the screen into 2 segments
+Very similar to [layout](##Layout) but it splits the screen into 2 segments

 ## Parse
 ```
 cargo run --example parse
 ```
-Druid doesnt have numeric specific texboxes, instead you have to parse the input as if it ware a numeric value.
+Druid doesnt have numeric specific texboxes, instead you have to parse the input as if it were a numeric value.

 ## Scroll
 ```